Chart Color Schemes

 An assessment of population growth drivers in Nhill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is using ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to estimate population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projected demographic shifts, the suburb is expected to expand by approximately 82 persons to reach a total population of around 2,417 by 2041, reflecting an increase of about 1.2% over the 17-year period.
+Based on these projections, the Nhill (SA2) is expected to expand by 70 persons to reach a total of 2,392 people by 2041, reflecting an overall increase of 1.2% over the 17-year period.

 Frequently Asked Questions - Population